 To achieve a course award, passes in the four units listed above are required.

-HOMEWORK

-A homework exercise will be issued roughly once per week, which should take around 30 minutes.
-It is expected that research tasks will be completed at home.
-Revision should also be done when required.

-CAREER INFORMATION

-This Course or its Units may provide progression to:

-- National 5 Biology

-- further study, employment and/or training

-COURSE: Biology FACULTY: Science

-LEVEL: National 5 DEPT: Biology

-RECOMMENDED ENTRY LEVELS

-Success at level 4 biology outcomes

-National 4 Biology - pass, or

-National 5 Physics or Chemistry, or recommendation from teacher.

-COURSE DESCRIPTION

-The course encourages development of skills and resourcefulness, which leads to becoming a confident individual.
+HOMEWORK Homework will be issued at appropriate times to support learning.
+Pupils may also be asked to complete tasks at home.
+Revision should also be done as required prior to assessments.
+CAREER INFORMATION This Course or its Units may provide progression to: - National 5 Biology or Lab Skills - Further study, employment and/or training COURSE: Biology FACULTY: Science LEVEL: National 5 DEPT: Biology RECOMMENDED ENTRY LEVELS Success at level 4 biology outcomes National 4 Biology - pass, or National 5 Physics or Chemistry, or recommendation from teacher.
+COURSE DESCRIPTION The course encourages development of skills and resourcefulness, which leads to becoming a confident individual.
 Successful learners in Biology think creatively, analyse and solve problems.
 Biology aims to produce responsible citizens, through studying of relevant areas of Biology, such as health, environment and sustainability.

-The course is delivered through three topics:

-Cell Biology - cell structure; transport across cell membranes; DNA and the production of proteins; proteins and enzymes; genetic engineering; and respiration.
+The course is delivered through three topics: Cell Biology - cell structure; transport across cell membranes; DNA and the production of proteins; proteins and enzymes; genetic engineering; and respiration.
 Multicellular Organisms - producing new cells; control and communication; reproduction, variation and inheritance; transport systems in plants; transport systems in animals; absorption of materials.
 Life on Earth - ecosystems; distribution of organisms; photosynthesis; energy in ecosystems; food production; evolution of species.

-ASSESSMENT

-Course assessment will provide the basis for grading attainment in the course awards at levels A-D. The course is assessed externally and is comprised of the following two components:

-Component 1 - question paper

-Component 2 - assignment

-Researching, planning, experimenting, reporting and presenting skills are assessed during the assignment.
+ASSESSMENT Course assessment will provide the basis for grading attainment in the course awards at levels A-D. The course is assessed externally and is comprised of the following two components: Component 1 - question paper Component 2 - assignment Researching, planning, experimenting, reporting and presenting skills are assessed during the assignment.

 HOMEWORK

-A homework exercise will be issued roughly once per week, which should take between 30 and 60 minutes.
-It is expected that research tasks will be completed at home.
-Revision should also be done weekly.
+Homework will be issued at appropriate times to support learning.
+Pupils may also be asked to complete tasks at home.
+Revision should also be done frequently.

 CAREER INFORMATION

 This course may provide progression to:

 - Higher Biology

-- National 5 Chemistry or Physics
+- National 5 Chemistry, Physics or Lab Skills

-Further study, employment or training
+- Further study, employment or training

 COURSE: Chemistry FACULTY: Science

 LEVEL: National 4 DEPT: Chemistry

 RECOMMENDED ENTRY LEVELS

 Success at level 3 chemistry outcomes and a good familiarity with level 4 outcomes.
 National 4 Biology or Physics - pass, or recommendation from teacher.

 COURSE DESCRIPTION

 Chemistry, the study of matter and its interactions, contributes essential knowledge and understanding across all aspects of our lives.
 Chemistry explains the links between the particulate nature of matter and the macroscopic properties of the world.
 Chemistry research and development is essential for the introduction of new products.
 The chemical industry is a major contributor to the economy of the country.

 The course is delivered in four units:

 Chemical Changes and Structure - chemical reactions in our world.
 Rates of reaction, energy changes and reactions of acids and bases and their impact on the environment.
 Work towards the concept of chemical equations and research atomic structure, bonding and properties.
 Nature's Chemistry - how fossil fuels are extracted and processed for use.
 Fuels and renewable sources and their impact on the environment.
 Plants as a source of fuels and the use of plants in the development of everyday products.
 Chemistry in Society - the study of metals - in alloys and in electrochemical cells.
 Applications of plastics and new materials.
 Fertilisers, making new elements, background radiation and the use of chemical analysis to monitor the environment.
 Added Value Unit - Chemistry assignment.
 Researching, planning, experimenting, reporting and presenting skills are assessed during the assignment.

-ASSESSMENT

-The course is not graded.
+ASSESSMENT The course is not graded.